Apelsimon/queuetify/README.md

 > **_Note:_** All new Spotify third-party applications begin in Development Mode.
 Users of the app then needs to be managed, see: https://developer.spotify.com/community/news/2021/05/27/improving-the-developer-and-user-experience-for-third-party-apps/

+## Credit

+Much of this project is based on Luca Palmieri's [Zero To Production In Rust](https://www.zero2prod.com/index.html) which I highly recommend

 ## Example

 ![alt text](https://github.com/Apelsimon/queuetify/blob/main/example/queuetify.gif "Queuetify app example")